Calliotropis eucheloides

 Calliotropis eucheloides is a species of sea snail, a marine gastropod mollusk in the family Eucyclidae.

 Description

 The length of the shell reaches 10 mm.
+The short-shelled form has a series of vertical ridges that run along the edge of the spire (in some subspecies there are several circular ridges on the surface of the shell).
+The color is mainly cream with a few dark streaks.

 Distribution

 This marine species occurs off the Philippines, New Caledonia, the Solomon Islands and the Kermadec Islands.